jonludlam/odoc/src/xref2/test.md

 for us to do.

-The resolution process proceeds starting from the `Lang.Signature.t` going down until it finds values that are subtypes `Path.t` - for example, a `Module.decl` is defined as
+The resolution process proceeds starting from the `Lang.Signature.t` going down until it finds values that are subtypes of `Path.t` - for example, a `Module.decl` is defined as

 ```
 type decl =